Three ways to share a QPU: Scheduling strategies for hybrid Quantum-HPC applications: Experimental validation

 Previous studies have explored the application of circuit cutting within the QAOA framework \cite{qaoa_cutting_1, qaoa_cutting_2}.
 These works focused on combinatorial graph problems, such as Max-Cut, and in particular on a class of graphs known as \textit{(K,d)-clustered graphs}.
 A graph $G=(V,E)$ is defined as \textit{(K,d)-clustered} if there exists a subset of vertices $S$, referred to as \textit{vertex separators}, such that $|S|=K$ and the reduced graph $G' = G \setminus S$ consists only of connected components containing at most $d$ vertices.
 Under this definition, the decomposition of $G$ into smaller connected components requires only a minimal number of cuts, each corresponding to a sub-circuit involving at most $d$ qubits.
 The present experiment adopts the same class of graphs, with $d=5$, an example of which is provided in Figure \ref{fig:clustered_graph}.

 Since its original formulation, several implementations of circuit cutting have been proposed, each characterized by specific requirements and potential advantages in terms of overhead reduction \cite{cutting_2}.
 The most effective approaches typically rely on establishing \textit{classical communication} among sub-circuits, allowing information to be exchanged during runtime.
 As this requirement could not be fulfilled in our setup, the original wire cutting method described in \cite{cutting_1} was adopted, with no classical communication involved.
 To further limit the number of cuts applied to the circuit, QAOA was configured with a single layer, as outlined in Section \ref{sec:methods_vqpu}.
-The resulting circuit structure, along with an example of a cutting position, is depicted in Figure \ref{fig:cutting}.

 Moreover, since the workflow required not only the evaluation of the expectation value $\braket{H_C}$ during parameter training but also a final sampling of the circuit to extract the MIS solution, an operation not originally addressed in the circuit cutting formulation, the sampling strategy proposed in \cite{qaoa_cutting_2} was employed.
 All circuit cutting procedures were implemented using the Python library \verb|qiskit_addon_cutting|, with the exception of the sampling method, which was developed from scratch.